 23. Flower Petal Name Practice

-Staying on the garden theme, this simple activity lets kids practice spelling out their names.
-Add this to their daily routine and let them practice laying the petals in the correct order when they wake up or just before bed.
+Staying on the floral theme, this delightful activity will let your kids practice spelling out their names.
+Try adding this to their daily routine as you have them practice laying out petals in the correct order to spell out their names.

 Learn More: A Dab of Glue Will Do